4FunkE/regex-funk-tutorial13/Develop/gist-template.md

 - [Author](#author)

 - Anchors `^` and `$`

 - The `+` Quantifier

+- position

-- Literal Character `@`(literal search of specific parameters) -,
+- Literal Character `@`(literal search of specific parameters) -, a, 1, !, @, #, $, %,

-- Period `.` as a Metacharacter (vague/generic search with same parameters) there are sudlte difference between each program being used any digit = \d : means any digit 0-9
+- Period `.` as a Metacharacter (vague/generic search with same parameters) there are sudlte difference between each program being used. types of meta are single quantify and position.
+\d : means any digit 0-9 single characters
+\w = A-Z,a-z,0-9 characters single characters w stands for word
+\s = whitespace single characters
-. = any character
+. = any character single characters
 * = quantifier, 0 or more
++ = quantifier 1 or more
+? = quantifier 0 or 1
+{min,max}
+{n}- ad an interger of characters
-.* = wildcard match a literal with any number of any characters
+.* = wildcard match a literal with any number of any characters ^ = beginning
+$ = end
+\b = word boundary

 - Putting It All Together

 ## Regex Components